zuriniw/zuriniw.github.io/projects/ixr/ixr.md

 Principles:

-- Bubbles should wrap the objects.
+- Bubbles should wrap around the objects.
-- Bubbles should not be too large.
+- Bubbles should be large enough to be easily selected, but not excessively large.
-- There is an upper limit for overlapping.
+- Overlapping should be avoided as much as possible, with an upper limit on the allowed overlap.

 #### Objective